-Once you narrow down your niche, create a business plan for your shirt selling business that covers your goals and different opportunities to sell custom t-shirts, then figure out how you’ll execute that plan.
+Once you narrow down your niche, create a business plan for your shirt selling business that covers your goals and different opportunities to sell custom t-shirts, then figure out how you’ll execute.

 2. Source quality material and t-shirt printing options

-The next step of how to start an online t-shirt business is to find suppliers.
-Not all t-shirts are the same and not all print jobs are the same.
-As we mentioned above, quality is paramount to your brand and its success, so it’s important to educate yourself and choose your blank shirts wisely.
+The next step in starting an online t-shirt business is to find suppliers.
+Not all t-shirts are the same.
+Different printing methods produce different results.
+Because quality is paramount to your brand reputation, educating yourself and picking your shirt stock wisely is essential.

-It might be tempting to sacrifice quality for higher profit margins when you start a shirt business online.
-But you need to consider how the quality will affect a customer’s decision to share your brand and purchase from you again.
+It can be tempting to partner with budget dropshipping suppliers and sacrifice quality for higher profit margins.
+But consider how product quality impacts a customer’s decision to share your clothing brand and purchase from you again.

 Hire a designer